 26 the Lord lift up his countenance upon you and give you peace.

 Pastor Jonathan Romig preached this message on Facebook Live during the 2020 COVID-19 (Coronavirus) lockdown in Massachusetts.
 You can access the Order of Worship here.
-You can also download a PDF copy of this sermon above, which includes endnotes and references, or share it through Apple podcasts or Google Play Music.
+You can also download a PDF copy of this sermon above, which includes endnotes and references or share it through Apple podcasts.
 Read the story of our church here.

 You and your family or friends can use these group discussion questions to talk through today’s sermon and Bible passage.
 Please use whatever questions you find helpful.